Luxoft/bss-platform/README.md

     .AddPlatformNotificationsAudit(o => o.ConnectionString = builder.Configuration.GetConnectionString("DefaultConnection")!);
 ```

-Thats all - db schema and tables will be generated on application start (you can change schema name on DI step, table names are not editable).
+Thats all - db schema and tables will be generated on application start (you can customize schema and table names on DI step).